-0.5 Investigate the bacterial growth in a jam pot.
+0.6 Investigate the bacterial growth in a jam pot.
 Assume that the number of born bacteria is increasing proportional to the existing number of bacteria x and the number dying is proportional to the existing number in square.
-This gives the following differential equation where b=1 [1/hour] is the birth rate constant and p=0.5 [1/(bacteria·hour)] is the death rate constant.
-Assume x(0)=100 [bacteria].
-Use SIMULINK to show how the solution to the differential equation looks like.
+This gives the following differential equation where b = 1 [1/hour] is the birth rate constant and p = 0.5 [1/(bacteria hour)] is the death rate constant.
+Assume x(0) = 100 [bacteria].
+Use SIMULINK to show what the solution to the differential equation looks like.
+0.7 Some physiological systems are better described in discrete time which gives rise to difference equations.
+Show the behavior of y in the two following difference equations a.